cmadland/otl/_posts/2014-12-10-principles-of-direct-instruction.md

 Clearly, learning in a community of inquiry should prioritize formative assessments as the goal of the learning experience should be to engage in learning activities, not just to pass a test.

 Vaughan, Cleveland-Innes, and Garrison[note]Vaughan, N., Cleveland-Innes, M., &amp; Garrison, D. (2013). <em>Teaching in blended learning environments: Creating and sustaining communities of inquiry.</em> Athabasca: AU Press.
-Retrieved from <a href="http://www.aupress.ca/index.php/books/120229" target="_blank" rel="noopener noreferrer">http://www.aupress.ca/index.php/books/120229</a>[/note] (pp. 82-83) list 8 principles of effective assessment feedback:
+Retrieved from <a href="http://www.aupress.ca/index.php/books/120229"  rel="noopener noreferrer">http://www.aupress.ca/index.php/books/120229</a>[/note] (pp. 82-83) list 8 principles of effective assessment feedback:
 <blockquote>Good feedback:
 <ol>
 	<li>helps to clarify what good performance is (goals, criteria, standards)</li>